alexanderspevak/zela-demo/leader_locator/Readme.md

 ### How to build:
 This is described in Zela documentation.
-Basic steps for this are connecting github repo and registering procedure to the given project and designating branch to which will zela hook react.
+Basic steps for this are connecting github repo and registering procedure to the given project and designating branch to which will Zela hook react.
 Any push to designated branch will trigger build on Zela's dashboard.
 ### How to run procedure:
 1. Set `ZELA_PROJECT_KEY_ID`:
 ```sh